dwrobel/flatcam/README.md

 23.08.2019

 - in Tool Cutout for the manual gaps, right mouse button click will exit from the action of adding gaps
+- in Tool Cutout tool I've added the possibility to create a cutout without bridge gaps; added the 'None' option in the Gaps combobox

 22.08.2019